-PRINCIPLE 6: Enhance pedestrian experience and establish sense of place through careful design ing an extensive landscape buffer adjacent to the commercial areas along the Village's arterials and collectors.
+PRINCIPLE 6: Enhance pedestrian experience and establish sense of place through careful design

+As highlighted throughout this document, it is important to maintain the Village's sense of place by maintaining an extensive landscape buffer adjacent to the commercial areas along the Village's arterials and collectors.
 Open space shall be considered an amenity and vistas of open space shall be maintained.